What to consider when selecting a solar storage solution

 Cycle Life: This specifies the number of discharge and charge cycles a battery can provide before the capacity drops below the rated capacity.
 This varies sharply from technology to technology and is measured in number of cycles.

-Which battery is best for me?
+Which deep cycle battery is best for me?

 Flooded Lead Acid: Cheap, but high maintenance